 In addition, Kajabi allows you to create a community forum.
 A Community is a separate area on your website that you can sell access to either separately or as part of your membership site.

 Your members can access the communities they’re a part of, from their dashboard.
-By default, community has a clean, modern design and it looks great out of the box.
+By default, a Community has a clean, modern design and it looks great out of the box.

 Within a community, members can participate in an existing discussion or they can start a new one.
 They can also send private messages to the admin or to other members.